atomist/sdm/README.md

 #### Goal Creation
 The first and most important reaction to a push is determining the set of *goals* that will be executed.
 This will drive further behavior: For example, do we need a code review?
-Do we need to deploy a push to this branch?
+Does a push to this branch trigger a deployment?
 Typically goal setting depends both on the characteristics of the push (usually, its branch), and the characteristics of the project--for example, does it have a Cloud Foundry manifest?